St. Louis Cardinals (NFL): 1986–1987: Final seasons in St. Louis

 The Cardinals playing against the Patriots in 1984.

 Gene Stallings, formerly the head coach at Texas A&M and a long time assistant to Tom Landry with the Cowboys, replaced Hanifan.
 The Cardinals finished 4–11–1 in 1986, but improved to 7–8 in 1987, falling just one win shy of the playoffs, losing 21–16 on the final Sunday of the season to the Cowboys.

 The 1987 season is remembered for a stunning comeback, rallying from a 28–3 deficit against the Buccaneers by scoring 28 points in the fourth quarter for a 31–28 victory.
 It remains the largest fourth-quarter comeback in NFL history.

 By this point Busch Stadium, despite being barely twenty years old, was increasingly regarded as being obsolete and outmoded.
+For most of the Cardinals' tenure there, it was one of the smallest stadiums in the league.
+At its height, it only seated 54,000 people, just barely over the post-merger minimum capacity for a stadium.

 While NFL teams increasingly demanded modern football-specific venues, there was little political will at the time to publicly finance a new football-only stadium for the St. Louis Cardinals.
 The overall mediocrity of the Cardinals, combined with a stadium now seen as inadequate, caused game attendance to dwindle, and once again the Bidwills decided to move the team.
 The three destinations most seriously considered were Baltimore (which had lost the Colts to Indianapolis in 1984) along with Phoenix and Jacksonville (which, along with Baltimore, had demonstrated relatively strong and persistent fan support for the then-recently-disbanded United States Football League).
 Nonetheless, Cardinals fans were unhappy at losing their team, and Bill Bidwill, fearing for his safety, stayed away from several of the 1987 home games.
 Their last home game was on December 13, 1987, in which the Cardinals won 27–24 over the New York Giants in front of 29,623 fans on a late Sunday afternoon.